milowedo/longpoll/README.md

 ### Server
 For everything to work fine server side, we need to do a few things, that is:

-* create a rest controller to handle our long-polling request
+* create a rest controller to handle our long-polling request, make it dependency inject Overseer class and your *Service* that implements *Service poll*
 * make our *Service*(a class which takes care of fetching data)
     - **extend** *ServicePoll*
     - define when the new data is available for the server to send it back to *client*
     ```java
-    (...) code that determines the situation when new data(myResolvable of type Resolvable) is aquired
+    (...) code that determines the situation when data(myResolvable of type *Resolvable*) is acquired
     ```
-    notify that the data has been aquired this.notifyOfChange(myResolvable);
+    notify that the data has been aquired this.notifyOfChange(myResolvable); (here we are calling the *ServicePoll* method)
     ```
-* remember that **every** class we want to use in a long-polling request needs to **extend** the *Resolvable*
+* remember that **every** class we want to use in a long-polling response needs to **extend** the *Resolvable* interface

-Considering extending a class is not a problem that needs any coverage, let's take a look at the *rest controller*.
+Considering that extending a class is not a problem that needs any coverage, let's take a look at the *rest controller*.

 It is mandatory to import *RequestPromise* , *Overseer*  and *Service* classes.
 We should now inject our *Service* and ...the *Overseer* class, which will be responsible for storing long-polling requests, and trying to resolve them every 600 miliseconds, that is it will check whether new data has become available, and handle any kind of related situations properly.